bazz-the-spazz/Electrified_Microscope/README.md

 # Electrified_Microscope
-Control your Olympus EC microscope with software from the Openflexure-Project
+Control your Olympus EC microscope with software from the [Openflexure-Project](https://openflexure.org/).